IBM/IBM-Z-zOS/zOS-Workflow/zOS V2.4 Upgrade Workflow/readme.md

 In order to use the z/OSMF Upgrade Workflow, you will need z/OSMF up and running, and Workflow access.
 The "z/OS Migration" book is not available for z/OS V2.4.
 Although z/OSMF is the strongly encouraged method to consume the z/OS V2.4 upgrade materials, we have provided an exported file of the contents of both the V2.3 and the V2.2 in HTML format.
-You can find those exported formats on z/OS V2.4 Knowledge
+You can find links to those exported formats on z/OS V2.4 Knowledge Center at the bottom of this web page [here](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.4.0/com.ibm.zos.v2r4.e0zm100/abstract.htm).
-Center.
 The exported format is suitable for browsing, printing, and searching.

 **Want to see a demo?**